-The following steps will need to be performed by an account administrator of your Wdesk account.
+The following steps will need to be performed by an administrator of your Wdesk account.
 If you’re not an administrator, please contact your account administrator to discuss becoming an administrator, or work with them to complete

 the process of creating an integration user and authentication grant, as outlined below.